Carmen María Gallardo Hernández

-Carmen María Gallardo Hernández (born 28 November 1949) is a Salvadorian diplomat.
+Carmen María Gallardo Hernández (born 28 November 1949) is a Salvadoran diplomat.
 Gallardo Hernández's career has established her as a prominent figure and proponent of both bilateralism and multilateralism relations.
 She has served in key diplomatic posts abroad and has served in a wide variety of representative roles in the United Nations and other international organizations.

 Education

 Ambassador Gallardo Hernandez spent most of her school years in Paris, France and obtained a French Baccalaureate in Philosophy and Literature.

 She then moved to Geneva where she obtained both a bachelor's degree in Translation (English, Spanish and French) and a master's degree in Parliamentary Interpretation from the University of Geneva.

 Gallardo Hernandez went on to receive a bachelor's degree in Clinical Psychology from the Universidad Iberoamericana in Mexico City.